hyperflask/hyperflask-docs/docs/guides/pages.md

 The python code has a few global variables injected when executed: `page`, `request`, `abort`, `redirect`, `url_for`, `current_app`, `render_template`.

-## Static pages
+## Content pages

-No python code will be executed on static pages.
+No python code will be executed on content pages.

-Static pages can use the following formats:
+Content pages can use the following formats:

 - **html**: a standard jinja template
 - **md**: a standard jinja template that will be rendered using markdown